EdenComp/Whanos/docs/ansible.md

 Please follow the steps and provide the necessary information.
 After the script is finished, Jenkins will be fully installed and configured on your server.

+## Kubernetes

+The second Ansible inventory needs two servers or more, in which Kubernetes will be installed.

+The playbook is unfortunately not ready yet.